noerten/k_analyzer/README.md

 ## Usage

 Specify driver location in `config.py`.
-Parse needed coefs.
+Parse coefs.
+Either find strategies or see strategy performance in `k_analyzer.py`